Urinary symptoms · remote-care suitability

 What is decided remotely?

-The purpose of remote consultation is not to skip assessment but to do it correctly: whether the pattern fits ordinary cystitis, whether a urine sample is needed, which medication is sensible and when in-person or urgent assessment is required.
+The purpose of a remote consultation is not to skip assessment but to do it correctly: whether the symptom pattern fits ordinary cystitis, whether a urine sample is needed, which treatment is sensible and when in-person or urgent assessment is required.

 Other appointment situations